What is home insurance and do you need it?

 This will insure all the contents of your home without any limit.
 You will not have to stress about being underinsured.

-For these types of policies, you have to carry out a small task of figuring out exactly the value of contents of your home.
-Your home will be insured against the fix sum.
+For these types of policies, you have to carry out a small task of figuring out precisely the value of contents of your home.
+Your home will be insured against the fixed sum.

 Does home insurance cover damage caused in all circumstances?

 No. Insurances do not usually cover damage caused by Acts of God, Acts of war, frost damage.
-Therefore, it is important you have understood the terms of the insurance policy and in which circumstances, you will be insured.
+Therefore, it is essential you have understood the terms of the insurance policy and in which circumstances you will be insured.

 Are all kinds of properties insurable?

 Yes.
 However, the properties that are not covered by mainstream insurers require you to go to specialist insurers which will cost more.